ScienceMeter: Tracking Scientific Knowledge Updates in Language Models: Experiment Settings and Results

 \section{Experiment Settings and Results}

 In this section, we evaluate five knowledge update methods, covering training, inference, or a combination of both.
-Experiments on both standard and frontier models, along with three confidence measurement approaches, demonstrate the challenge of developing a such reliable scientific knowledge update method capable of meeting all three objectives.
+Due to cost constraints, we conduct experiments in the \textit{Computer Science} domain in this section, and present cross-domain analysis in Section~\ref{sec:domains}.
+Experiments on both standard and frontier models, along with three confidence measurement approaches, demonstrate the challenge of developing a reliable scientific knowledge update method capable of meeting all three objectives.